 The 64% of the organizations that received a Ransomware attack, paid the ransom.
 A very high number, of an activity that is not recommended, with this practice, this type of attack is being encouraged.
 Furthermore, only 24% of these companies recovered their data, and almost half were attacked again.
 So what is there to do?
 It is advisable not to pay, since paying does not guarantee data recovery in any case.

-Where does “Ransomware” enter, and how to avoid it?
+Where does “Ransomware” come in, and how to avoid it?

 Mainly, it enters through Mail, followed by sharing spaces in the cloud.
 It enters as a hidden code snippet in a file or link, which, if clicked or downloaded by the user, infects the device.
 Therefore, it is important to be careful with suspicious websites or emails and not open them.
 Some recommendations to protect devices are: